RobotNerd/sliderish/doc/user-stories.md

 Status: backlog
 Sub-tasks
-- Display a zoomed version of the image.
+- Display a zoomed version of an image.
 - Animate the image so that it moves across the screen.
 Ensure that all parts of the visible screen are covered by some part of the image.
+- Create start and end points to the animation and stop animation once the end has been reached.

 ## As a user, I want to display the output on a TV.